mohde4/PLI_VGG19_GRADCAM/README.md

+# Enhancing Pneumonia Diagnosis through AI Interpretability: Comparative Analysis of Pixel-Level Interpretability and Grad-CAM on X-ray Imaging with VGG19
 # System Requirements
 To successfully run the code for PLI, Grad-CAM, and VGG19, ensure your system meets the following hardware and software specifications: